jasonzissman/TimeMe.js/README.md

+<h3>Shameless Plug - TimeMeJs.com</h3>
+I have recently launched an alpha service to help websites track how long users are really interacting with their pages.
+The service is based on the TimeMe.js library, and can be found here: https://timemejs.com/.

 <h3>What is TimeMe.js?</h3>
 TimeMe.js is a JavaScript library that accurately tracks how long users interact with a web page.
 It disregards time spent on a web page if the user minimizes the browser or